First constructed in the 1860s, the Waterworks reservoirs capture the flow of creeks and rivers rising on the higher slopes of Mt Wellington.

 Fees and charges

-For information on fees and charges please refer to our Fees and Charges Page
+For information on fees and charges please refer to the Council's Fees & Charges.

 All sites contain gas operated barbecues.